Header Image

 Variations of Automatic Welding

-There are two variations of automatic welding.
+A semi-automatic welding machine makes the process of welding metal more convenient and faster.
+Such equipment differs from conventional welding machines in that it automates the supply of welding wire and gas.
+The welder can focus on the accuracy of the work.
 Semi-automated welders use a pre-programmed automatic welding machine.
 However the parts are loaded onto the welding bench by an operator.
 They attach to the fixture, then start the weld programme.
 The finished workpiece is removed manually, and the process is repeated as necessary.

 Advantages vs Disadvantages